fantastic-pancake/pancakes-against-humanities/README.md

 A pancake twist of [Cards Against Humanity](https://www.cardsagainsthumanity.com/) where users can play one another remotely using pancake themed cards while interacting over live chat.

 ## How to play
-Navigate to (deploy link here) to play now
+Navigate [here](https://jpke.github.io/spaced-rep-deploy/) to play now

-Login through Facebook OAuth
+Login through Facebook OAuth or just type a username

 Join or create room